 Listing industrial property for sale doesn't mean that a buyer will appear, especially in areas where an abundant supply means only those spaces with a location advantage have a chance of being purchased.

 Pretend that you are the typical community worried about abandoned factories.
 You have several, development is stalled in your area anyway, and your once prosperous manufacturing facility rapidly is becoming an eyesore as well as a magnet for unsavory activities.
 What should you do?

 • Contact the owner(s), ask questions, and listen.
 Try to interest them in working with an aggressive and knowledgeable real estate agent who is tough-minded but hard-working.
 If you anticipate the owner will need encouragement to find an agent, after perhaps giving up hope, have a list of suggested agents ready.

-Hopefully your city still has good credit and might be able to secure a loan rather than having to issue revenue bonds.
+Hopefully your city has good credit and might be able to secure a loan rather than having to issue revenue bonds.
 (Bonds aren't a bad choice, but they just are a bit more expensive way to borrow money.)

 • The local government should attempt to secure funding for what is called a Phase I environmental assessment if there is any potential for the site to be a brownfield.